Immersion (virtual reality): Types of immersive technology

 Virtual reality is the primary source of immersive technology that allows the user to be completely immersed in a fully digital environment that replicates another reality.
 Users must use a headset, hand controls, and headphones in order to have a fully immersive experience where one is able to utilize movements/reflects.
 There are also pervasive games which utilize real world locations within game play.
 This is when the user's interaction on a virtual game lead to them interacting in real life.
 Some of these games may require users to physically meet up in order to complete stages.
-The gaming world has developed a series of popular virtual reality videogames, such asVader Immortal, Trover Saves the Universe, and No Man's Sky.
+The gaming world has developed a series of popular virtual reality video games, such as Vader Immortal, Trover Saves the Universe, and No Man's Sky.
 The world of immersive technology has many facets that will continue to develop/expand over time.

 Immersive technology today

 Immersive technology has grown immensely in the past few decades, and is continuing to progress.
 VR has even been described as the learning aid of the 21st century.
-Head mounted displays(HMD) is what allows users to get the full immersive experience.
+Head mounted displays (HMD) is what allows users to get the full immersive experience.
 The HMD market is expected to be worth over 25 billion USD by the year 2022.
 The technologies of VR and AR received a boost in attention when Mark Zuckerberg, founder/creator of Facebook, bought Oculus for 2 billion USD in 2014.
 Recently, the Oculus quest was released, which is wireless and allows users to move more freely.
 It costs around 400 USD which is around the same price as the previous generation headsets with cables.
 Other massive corporations such as, Sony, Samsung, HTC are also making huge investments into VR/AR.
 In regards to education, there are currently many researchers who are exploring the benefits and applications of virtual reality in the classroom.
 However, there is little systemic work that currently exists regarding how researchers have applied immersive VR for higher education purposes using HMD's.
-The most popular use of immersive technology comes in the world of videogames.
-Completely immersing users into their favorite game, HMD's have allowed individuals to experience the realm of videogames in an entirely new light.
-Current videogames such as Star Wars: Squadron, Half-Life: Alyx, and No Man's Sky are giving users the ability to experience every aspect of the digital world in their game.
+The most popular use of immersive technology comes in the world of video games.
+Completely immersing users into their favorite game, HMD's have allowed individuals to experience the realm of video games in an entirely new light.
+Current video games such as Star Wars: Squadron, Half-Life: Alyx, and No Man's Sky are giving users the ability to experience every aspect of the digital world in their game.
 While there is still a lot to learn about immersive technology and what it has to offer, it has come an entirely long way from its beginning on the early 1800s.